ibrahim-kocyigit/ibm-data-science-professional-certificate/01-what-is-data-science/glossary.md

 **Pandas**
 An open-source Python library that provides tools for working with structured data.
 Is often used for data manipulation and analysis.

+**Portability**
+The capability of data integration tools to be used in various environments, including single-cloud, multi-cloud, or hybrid-cloud scenarios, providing flexibility in deployment options.

+**Pre-built Connectors**
+Cataloged connectors and adapters that simplify connecting and building integration flows with diverse data sources like databases, flat files, social media, APIs, CRM, and ERP applications.

 **Precision vs Recall**
 Metrics are used to evaluate the performance of classification models.